 What's the truth about the Covid-19 vaccines?

 Throughout the pandemic, fake news has exploded online.
-Myths about coronavirus and vaccines have littered social media platforms and have unfortunately influenced opinions, sometimes throughout communities.
-If someone we trust shares a scary rumour over WhatsApp, it can be worrying and hard to challenge.
-When combined, these factors can make it hard to tell fact from fiction.
+Myths about coronavirus and vaccines spread fear on social media and have influenced opinions.
+If someone we trust shares a worrying rumour over WhatsApp, it can be hard to challenge.
+When combined, it can be hard to tell fact from fiction.

 In this article, our Matron Cheryl Lythgoe looks at some of the most common myths about covid-19 vaccines and explains the truth.
 We also explore how you can talk to your loved ones if they’re hesitant about getting vaccinated.